huiwenzh/cell-to-cell-variability-changes-in-ageing/README.md

-# Cell-to-cell variability changes in complex biological processes like differentiationa and ageing
+# Measuring cell-to-cell gene expression variability in single-cell RNA-sequencing data: a comparative analysis and applications to B cell ageing

 ## This repository include the scripts to generate figures for paper:

 We used the **Tabula Muris Senis** dataset to perform a systematic evaluation of 14 cell-to-cell variability metrics that are either generic or transcriptomic-data specific and demonstrated the significant impact of cell-to-cell variability changes during the B lymphocytes differentiaion processes and ageing.

 ### Data accesses